 - Networking in collaboration

-- Role model in agile mindset, agile working, and use of agile methods
+- Role model in agile mindset, agile working and use of agile methods

 Great opportunity: Quality leaders must be role models

-In his keynote, Dr. Griga repeatedly petitioned for a confident attitude from the large community of quality representatives: quality managers should act as role models - and not as the last ones to just go along with this change.
+In his keynote, Dr. Griga repeatedly appealed for a confident attitude from the large community of quality representatives: quality managers should act as role models - and not as the last ones to just go along with this change.
 He is convinced that management representatives are in a very good position to use agile methods to accompany and advance new topics, including artificial intelligence.